IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Creating-Zowe-CLI-profiles.md

 ### CICS deploy profile

 The cics-deploy profile identifies the CICS environment for deployment.
-An example of how to create an environment using using z/OS Provisioning Toolkit as described in [Provisioning a CICS region using z/OS PT](cdp-Provisioning-a-CICS-region).
+See [Provisioning a CICS region using z/OS PT](cdp-Provisioning-a-CICS-region) for an example of how to create an environment using z/OS Provisioning Toolkit.
 You need to know the following from your CICS system administrator:

 | Option                 | Description                                                                                                                                                                         |
 | ---------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |